About Coconino County

 Encompassing 18,661 square miles, Coconino County, Arizona, is the second largest county in the U.S. but one of the least populated.
 Our county includes Grand Canyon National Park, the Navajo, Havasupai, Hualapai and Hopi Indian Reservations, and the largest contiguous ponderosa pine forest in the world.
 Elevations range from 2,000 feet above sea level along the Colorado River to 12,633 feet at the summit of Mt.
 Humphreys in Flagstaff.

-2011 AZ K9 SARCON -- Search & Rescue Dogs and Handlers Come to Flagstaff
+AZ K9 SARCON: Search and Rescue Dogs Come to Flagstaff

-This year for the first time, the Arizona K9 SAR Conference was held here in Flagstaff, hosted by our own Coconino County Sheriff's Search & Rescue team.
-More than 50 dogs and their handlers came from around the state and other parts of the U.S. to learn from expert instructors and from one another during this four-day event.
+This year for the first time, the Arizona K9 SAR Conference was held here in Flagstaff, hosted by our own Coconino County Sheriff's Search and Rescue team.
+More than 50 dogs and their handlers came from around the state and other parts of the US to learn from expert instructors and from one another during this four-day event.

-I'm not a K9 handler, myself, but I really enjoyed helping out with this conference for a couple of days -- "getting lost" for the dogs to find -- and at times just observing.
+I'm not a K9 handler, but I really enjoyed helping out with this conference for a couple of days, "getting lost" for the dogs to find, and at times just observing.
 I found the advice and tips the instructors gave the handlers fascinating, including suggestions for how to correct certain behaviors (both their own and the dogs'), overcome challenges, and build on the dogs' natural instincts.

 Alerts, motivation, and rewards were often the focus during field work sessions, as well as training techniques and reading the dogs' signals.
-I loved watching the handlers communicate with their canine partners and especially enjoyed seeing the fun the dogs had, because, to them, searching is a game with a prize at the end.
+I loved watching the handlers communicate with their canine partners and especially enjoyed seeing the fun the dogs had.
+To them, searching is a game with a prize at the end.

 The K9s came in all shapes and sizes.
 Isn't she a beauty?